-(c) Pay Rrate.

-Because of limitations in the City's payroll system, Sergeants will initially be paid based on their regular rate for this hireback.

-- However, as soon as it becomes feasible for the City's payroll system to do so, the City will pay Sergeants working officer hireback under this provision at the top-step officer rate.
+- b) Special events are defined as hireback which is not patrol hireback and does not have an enforcement related function. - c) Pay rate - i.
+Because of limitations in the City's payroll system, Sergeants will initially be paid based on their regular rate for this hireback. - ii.
+However, as soon as it becomes feasible for the City's payroll system to do so, the City will pay Sergeants working officer hireback under this provision at the top-step officer rate.
 In that event, overtime pay for the work period in which the hireback occurs will be paid in accordance with the FLSA with the sergeants regular rate of pay based on a weighted average methodology.
-The City will notify the POA Association thirty (30) days before implementing such a system. - (d) Sergeants hired to fill a Sergeant's position for special events will be paid based on their regular rate.
+The City will notify the POA thirty (30) days before implementing such a system. - d) Sergeants hired to fill a sergeant's position for special events will be paid based on their regular rate.